armanghobadi/ESPlog/README.md

 ## License

-micrologger is licensed under the MIT License.
+esplog is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Test Images